App & Browser Testing Made Easy

 4. Inapplicable: Rules that had no matching content on the page.

 Accessibility testing is essential to make software inclusive and cater to users with alternative requirements due to specific conditions.
-To ensure that none of your users are unable to get the best of your site or app due to insufficient testing, include accessibility tests into the QA roadmap right from the beginning i.e. the brainstorming phase.
-As the world moves towards more considerate and empathetic approaches towards customer care and success, accessibility tests are poised to become an essential part of any software development pipeline.
+To ensure that none of your users can get the best of your site or app due to insufficient testing, include accessibility tests into the QA roadmap right from the beginning i.e. the brainstorming phase.
+As the world moves towards more considerate and empathetic customer care and success approaches, accessibility tests are poised to become an essential part of any software development pipeline.

-As mentioned before, all accessibility tests on BrowserStack will be executed on real browsers and devices – both latest and older models.
-This includes multiple versions of all major browsers (Chrome, Edge, Firefox, Safari, IE and more) as well as thousands of desktop and mobile devices (Android, iOS, Windows).
-You won’t have to limit your tests with the inadequacies of emulators and simulators.
+As mentioned, all accessibility tests on BrowserStack will be executed on real browsers and devices – both latest and older models.
+This includes multiple versions of all major browsers (Chrome, Edge, Firefox, Safari, IE and more) and thousands of desktop and mobile devices (Android, iOS, Windows).
+You won’t have to limit your tests to the inadequacies of emulators and simulators.

 Tags